The Easter Octave

 Octave means an eight-day celebration, that is, the prolongation of a feast to the eighth day (dies octava) inclusive.
 The feast itself is considered the first day, and it is followed by six days called “days within the octave.”
 The eighth or octave day is kept with greater solemnity than the “days within the octave” (With Christ Through the Year by Bernard Strasser, 1947, p.
 39).

-This year the Easter Octave begins on Easter Sunday (March 27) and ends on the Second Sunday of Easter of the Divine Mercy (April 3) with every day being another solemnity or another “little Easter.”
+The Easter Octave begins on Easter Sunday and ends on the Second Sunday of Easter of the Divine Mercy with every day being another solemnity or another “little Easter.”
 The current title for each of the octave is “Monday in the Octave of Easter,” “Tuesday in the Octave of Easter” etc., but commonly called “Easter Monday,” “Easter Tuesday,” and so forth.
 The Easter Octave “overrides” any other feasts on the calendar.